 However, frameworks are often used because of their key advantage―flexibility.
 They are extensible and provide the necessary tools to extend their features.
 Unlike libraries, developers need to learn each functionality to perform certain operations.

 Top 5 Python Frameworks

 Before getting into the top Python frameworks, let’s first look into the difference between a micro-framework and a full-stack framework.

-- Micro-framework – These are simple and easy to use frameworks; a good choice for small to medium-sized applications.
+- Micro-framework – These are simple and easy-to-use frameworks; they are a good choice for small- to medium-sized applications.

 - Full-stack framework – It is used to make different applications; complex in nature and provides extensive libraries, data management, etc.